cetteup/BF2AutoSpectator/README.md

 ## Known limitations
 - bf2-auto-spectator currently only supports running the game in 720p windowed mode
+- Windows display scaling must be set to 100%
 - auto-spawning will currently fail if the default spawn has been captured by the other team
 - game locale/language must be set to English
 - some elements of your English locale must be somewhat standard (team names, kick messages, menu items etc)